 A positive approach will be used regarding discipline.
-Staff will periodically review rules with participants and during the program session.
+Staff will periodically review rules with participants and during the session.
 If inappropriate behavior occurs, a prompt resolution will be sought specific to each individual's situation.
-The agency reserves the right to immediately dismiss a participant whose behavior endangers his or her own safety or the safety of others.
+The appropriate to immediately dismiss a participant whose behavior endangers his or her own safety or the safety of others.
+6. Not possess any weapons.
+5. Refrain from use or possession of drugs, alcohol, or any smoking devices or substance.
+4. Show respect for equipment, supplies and facilities.
+3. Refrain from threatening or causing bodily harm to self, other participants, staff or any other individuals.
+2. Refrain from using abusive or offensive foul language.
+1. Show respect to all participants, staff and volunteers.
+Participants should follow program rules and take direction s from staff.